 From 1 July 2015 to 30 June 2016, all British passport holders travelling for tourism or business can enter Vietnam for up to a maximum of 15 days without a visa.
-If you’re planning to travel after 30 June 2016 you should see this announcement on the Vietnamese Embassy website, and contact the Vietnamese embassy in London for further advice.
+If you’re planning to travel after 30 June 2016 you should see this announcement on the Vietnamese Embassy website, and contact the Vietnamese Embassy in London for further advice.

 There are legitimate companies that can arrange visas on arrival, but you must organise this before you arrive in Vietnam.
 There are also a number of bogus companies claiming to offer this service.
 The Embassy and Consulate General cannot confirm whether a company has a legitimate arrangement in place.

 From November 2015, British nationals who are spouses or children of Vietnamese nationals can apply for a visa exemption certificate.
 The certificate is valid for 5 years and allows multiple entries into Vietnam for 6 month periods.
 Applications can be made at the nearest Vietnamese Embassy or the Immigration Department in Vietnam.